It’s been over twenty years since my husband Isamu died.

 A study might conclude that eggs are good for brain health and development because of their high concentration of the nutrient choline.
 Yet for someone who’s taken several rounds of antibiotics in their childhood (like many of us did), and developed an immune response to eggs as a result (as is true for me), eating eggs will not help, but instead hinder my brain health and nervous system— possibly contributing to systemic inflammation.

 And this brings me back to my husband, Isamu.
 You see, I advocated for the man I loved, and the work I do is still in response to that memory—a memory of the person I knew so well being treated like a diagnosis alone.
 Isamu was not a brain tumor.
 He was not a Glioblastoma Multiforme.
 He was Isamu.
-Seeing him put in the box and seen through the narrow lens of pathology was not OK for me.
+Witnessing him put in a box and seen through the narrow lens of pathology was not OK for me.
 It’s not OK for the patients we see in the Functional Nutrition Alliance Clinic.
 And it’s not OK for you, or those you serve.

 That’s why Functional Nutrition honors personal evidence.
 Because your unique experience matters.
 And because patient-centered care brings the patient, and all of their life experiences, back to the center of care.